-5.6.2.2 Borrower's Proportionate Share of Income or Loss
+5.6.2.2 Borrower's Proportionate Share of Income or Loss (5/09/24)47

 The Borrower's proportionate share of income or loss is based on the Borrower's (shareholder) percentage of stock ownership in the business for the tax year as shown on IRS Form 1120S, Schedule K-1.
 The cash flow analysis should consider only the Borrower's proportionate share of the business income (or loss), taking into account any adjustments to the business income that are discussed below.
-Business income may only be used to qualify the Borrower if the PFI obtains documentation verifying that
+Business income may only be used to qualify the Borrower if the PFI obtains documentation verifying that:

-- the income was actually distributed to the Borrower, or - the business has adequate liquidity to support the withdrawal of earnings.
-If the Schedule K-1 provides this confirmation, no further documentation of business liquidity is required.
+- the income was actually distributed to the Borrower consistent with the level of business income reflected on the Schedule K-1, or - the business has adequate liquidity to support the withdrawal of earnings.